jhkrug/hw-diag/docs/intro.md

 I'm approaching this without the benefit of much background in the area and no experience in any of these particular tools.
 I have almost certainly missed some tools that would be useful.
 Point them out to me, thanks!
-My experience is as a system administrator and developer and my leaning is going to be towards formats that integrate well with a docs-as-code approach.
+My experience is as a system administrator and developer and my leaning is towards tooling that integrates well with a docs-as-code approach.

 Thoughts, pointers, links and contributions welcome.